superyicheng/Easybase/README.md

-# Context Tree
+# Easybase

 A BM25-based context management system that helps AI work with large knowledge bases across sessions.
 Store knowledge as small chunks, maintain a structural manifest, and retrieve only what's relevant.

-## The Problem
+---

+### What It Does

 AI performs poorly with too much context, but needs accumulated knowledge to give good answers.
-Context Tree solves this by keeping knowledge in small, searchable chunks (~200 tokens each) and retrieving only the relevant ones per query.
-Total context stays small regardless of how much knowledge has accumulated.
+Easybase solves both: knowledge persists as chunk files across sessions, and only the relevant chunks are retrieved per query. **Total context stays ~1500 tokens regardless of how large the knowledge base grows.**

+### Strengths

+- **Zero dependencies** — Single Python file, standard library only.
+Drop it into any project.
+- **Scales without slowing down** — Search time is proportional to matches, not corpus size.
+10 chunks and 10,000 chunks search equally fast for specific terms.
+- **Modified BM25 for knowledge bases** — IDF floor prevents common domain terms from being ignored.
+Reference weighting automatically boosts foundational chunks.
+- **AI-native design** — Manifest gives the AI structural understanding; chunks give it detail.
+The AI bridges vocabulary gaps that pure keyword search can't.
+- **Works with any domain** — Software architecture, research, configs, debugging notes, onboarding — anything that benefits from structured retrieval.
+- **Human-readable storage** — All chunks are plain Markdown files.
+No database, no binary formats.
+Version control friendly.

+### Limitations

+- **Keyword-based, not semantic** — BM25 matches exact terms.
+It won't connect "authentication" to "login" unless both words appear.
+The AI compensates by choosing good search terms, but the retrieval itself is lexical.
+- **No automatic chunking** — You write and maintain chunks manually.
+Good summaries and tags are critical for search quality.
+- **Flat structure** — No subdirectories, no hierarchical organization.
+Everything relies on the `depends` field and the manifest for structure.
+- **English-optimized tokenizer** — Stopword list and tokenization rules are designed for English text.

+---

 ## How It Works